atorik/pg_dbms_stats/doc/pg_dbms_stats-en.md

 - Execute the SQL function backup\_\<restore_unit\>\_stats()

 DETAILS
-- The objects to store their statistics are specified by the unit of the whole databsae, schema, table and column.
+- The objects to store their statistics are specified by the unit of the whole databsase, schema, table and column.
 For example, specify the schema when you want to store the statistics of all tables and columns in a schema.
 To keep things simple, it would be a good practice to specify the target objects in rather large sized unit like database or schema.

 The backup history is seen in dbms_stats.backup_history table.
 The details are seen in [TABLES](objects-en.md#table).